logdna/mezmo-workshops/content/en/otel-demo-responsive-optimization/docs/8-optimize-responsively.md

 ## Why It Matters

+Telemetry data is both fundamental and costly for any business.
+While this data is invaluable for troubleshooting, monitoring and various other concerns, it is not always valuable at the same time.

+Mezmo introduced [Responsive Pipelines](https://docs.mezmo.com/telemetry-pipelines/configure-responsive-pipelines) specifically to address the dynamic nature of telemetry data.
+By allowing for extreme configurability, telemetry flows can be tuned for changing circumstances from incidents to deployments.

 ## Step 1: Modify Responsive Test script

 Using the State ID's for your Log, Metric and Trace pipelines modify [`switch_state.sh`](https://github.com/braxtonj/opentelemetry-demo/blob/main/switch_state.sh) with the proper credentials.